jairot/dosage/README.md

 Try it
 -----

-Before the release date (17/11/2013) you can try and test dosage, it has some bugs, doing this:
+Before the release date (17/11/2013) you can try and test dosage.
+It only works on GNU/Linux environmet with the transmission torrent Client

+first install the python environment tools:

+    sudo apt-get install python-dev python-virtualenv python-pip

 Start transmission and enable the rpc client in edit/preference then go to the web tab and click en "Enable Web Client"